jondeaton/BraTS18-Project/README.md

     python -m preprocessing.createTFRecords --brats ~/Datasets/BraTS/ --year 2018 --output ~/Datasets/BraTS/TFRecords

-Make sure that you are only using 1 GPU
+In order to ake sure that you are only using 1 GPU:

     export CUDA_VISIBLE_DEVICES=1

-#### BraTS Data Loader
+## BraTS Data Loader

+This package comes with a data-loader package which provides convenient programmatic access to the BraTS dataset through a python module.
+This module abstracts away the organization of the data on the file system and file formats that store the MRI images and meta-data.
 In order to use the data loader make sure that your BraTS dataset directory is configured as shown:

     BraTS
     ├── BraTS15